tiburona/subreddit-blocker-extension/README.md

 # Subreddit Blocker

-Hide subreddits you never want to see—on Reddit **and** in Gmail digests.
+Hide subreddits you never want to see both on Reddit **and** in Gmail digests.
+Note: This extension currently targets Reddit’s modern layout (www.reddit.com).
+Compatibility with old.reddit.com is not guaranteed.

 ## Features
 - Blocks posts on both new and old Reddit.